4DGenome/pipelines/hic-16.05/README.md

 	- retrieves configuration variables and parameter values from the `hic.config` file
 	- (if applies) submits jobs (one per sample) to execute the pipeline in the CRG cluster
 - `hic.config`: configuration file (see below)
+- `merger.sh`: tool to merger data from multiple samples (see below)

 Configuration file example: